Martin Stadium (Northwestern University): 2016 renovation

 Both the soccer and lacrosse field, as well as the adjacent field hockey facility, were renovated in 2016 as part of a renovation of the lakefront athletics complex that also included the addition of an outdoor practice field for the school's football program.
 The football practice field, named Chap and Ethel Hutcheson Field (also known as Hutcheson Field), was built just to the south of the renovated soccer facility along the lakefront, and was built to also be utilized by club sports teams in addition to the football program.
 The renovations of the lakefront fields was part of the university's "We Will" campaign of investment in its athletic facilities.
 The newly renovated soccer and lacrosse venue was renamed "Lanny and Sharon Martin Stadium" after J. Landis "Lanny" Martin (a trustee and alumnus of the university) and his wife Sharon Martin, who together had served as co-chairs of the campaign's fundraising efforts and had contributed $15 million to it.

-HOK/360 Architecture were the lead architects of the facilities renovation project.
+HOK and 360 Architecture were the lead architects of the facilities renovation project.
 The renovations added lighting upgrades, and new video equipment.
-The renovated soccer and lacrosse venue continued to have a permanent capacity of 2,000 seated spectators, and had featured a single small video board (located in its northeast corner).
+The renovated soccer and lacrosse venue continued to have a permanent capacity of 2,000 seated spectators, and featured a single small video board (located in its northeast corner).
 It reopened on March 8, 2016, with a women's lacrosse match against Marquette.

-After this renovation, the stadium was the location of the Big Ten women's lacrosse tournament both in 2016 and 2024.
+After its 2016 renovation, the stadium was the location of the Big Ten women's lacrosse tournament both in 2016 and 2024.

-Temporary use as college football stadium (2024 and 2025)
+Temporary use as college football stadium (2024–2026)

 On April 10, 2024, the university announced that a temporary facility would be constructed as part of the complex to serve as the football team's home stadium for the 2024 and 2025 seasons while a replacement for Ryan Field is built.
 During its use as an interim football stadium, the facility is known for sponsorship reasons as "Northwestern Medicine Field at Martin Stadium", with Northwestern Medicine signing a two-year exclusive naming rights partnership in August 2024 for the branding of the stadium.
 In addition to the school's football team, its soccer teams and lacrosse program continue to play at the venue.

 Plans were that after the 2025 season, the stadium was to be significantly downsized with potential long-term enhancements made to benefit the sports teams that will continue to utilize the venue.
+However, this was extended, with the stadium hosting the first two home games of the 2026 football season.